markjnkim/es_mod/04-Web-APIs/up-and-running.md

 ![github pages](../01-html/content/assets/step-1/1500-github-pages.png)

 This tells GitHub to use the contents of your master branch for your live website.
-Once you do this, GitHub will then display the message: "Your site is ready to be published at https://username.github.io/repo-name/", where 'repo-name' the name that you have given your project
+Once you do this, GitHub will then display the message: "Your site is ready to be published at https://username.github.io/repo-name/", where 'repo-name' is the name that you have given your project

 ---
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.